aprilyab/complaint_assistant_chatbot/README.md

 ## Business Objective

-CrediTrust Financial is a fast-growing digital finance company serving East African markets via a mobile-first platform.
+CreditTrust Financial is a fast-growing digital finance company serving East African markets via a mobile-first platform.
 Their product lineup includes Credit Cards, Personal Loans, Buy Now, Pay Later (BNPL), Savings Accounts, and Money Transfers.

-With over 500,000 users and operations expanding across three countries, CrediTrust receives thousands of customer complaints each month through various channels.
+With over 500,000 users and operations expanding across three countries, CreditTrust receives thousands of customer complaints each month through various channels.

 My mission in this project is to build an internal AI tool that transforms this raw, unstructured complaint data into actionable insights.
 This tool is designed to help internal stakeholders like Asha, a Product Manager on the BNPL team, who currently spends hours manually reading complaints each week.
 She needs a solution to ask direct questions and get quick, evidence-backed answers.